A Few Winning Synopses

 and testing him with each movement, she makes love to him.

-discussion she and Baron had about his childhood.
-His parents were
+she and Baron had about his childhood.
+His parents were poisoned by his

-poisoned by his father’s wife, Maeve.
-Her jealousy and protectiveness for
+father’s wife, Maeve.
+Her jealousy and protectiveness for her son, Karl,

-her son, Karl, had led her to it.
-Years later, when he was strong enough
+had led her to it.
+Years later, when he was strong enough to avenge his

-to avenge his parents death, he saw Maeve.
-Hatred still twisted her and,
+parents death, he saw Maeve.
+Hatred still twisted her and, deciding that

-deciding that was her worst punishment of all, Baron turns from her,
+was her worst punishment of all, Baron turns from her, refusing to give

-the news.
-A double homicide with an anonymous tip would be on the news
+news.
+A double homicide with an anonymous tip would be on the news right

-right a way in this city.
+a way in this city.
 But it isn’t.
 Karl has deflected them.
-And
+And what can

 something.
 She’d go back to the dojo and face him.

-the dojo, and Alex is alive.
+dojo, and Alex is alive.
 So, shockingly, is Geoffrey.
-Kalyss and
+Kalyss and Baron

-Baron rush there to find he’s gone and taken the guys with him.
-Karl
+rush there to find he’s gone and taken the guys with him.
+Karl wants to

 But his game is more effective than he knows.
 Kalyss doesn’t just